changeworld/azure-docs.ja-jp/articles/app-service-mobile/app-service-mobile-xamarin-forms-get-started-push.md

 		    createNotification("Unknown message details", msg.ToString());
 		}

         void createNotification(string title, string desc)
         {
             //Create notification
             var notificationManager = GetSystemService(Context.NotificationService) as NotificationManager;

             //Create an intent to show ui
             var uiIntent = new Intent(this, typeof(MainActivity));

+            //Use Notification Builder
+            NotificationCompat.Builder builder = new NotificationCompat.Builder(this);

             //Create the notification
-		    var notification = new Notification(Android.Resource.Drawable.SymActionEmail, title);

-		    //Auto cancel will remove the notification once the user touches it notification.Flags = NotificationFlags.AutoCancel;

-		    //Set the notification info
             //we use the pending intent, passing our ui intent over which will get called
             //when the notification is tapped.
-		    notification.SetLatestEventInfo(this, title, desc, PendingIntent.GetActivity(this, 0, uiIntent, 0));
+            var notification = builder.SetContentIntent(PendingIntent.GetActivity(this, 0, uiIntent, 0))
+                    .SetSmallIcon(Android.Resource.Drawable.SymActionEmail)
+                    .SetTicker(title)
+                    .SetContentTitle(title)
+                    .SetContentText(desc)

+                    //Set the notification sound
+                    .SetSound(RingtoneManager.GetDefaultUri(RingtoneType.Notification))

+                    //Auto cancel will remove the notification once the user touches it .SetAutoCancel(true).Build();

             //Show the notification
             notificationManager.Notify(1, notification);
         }

 14. 受信側では、`OnUnRegistered` ハンドラーと `OnError` ハンドラーも実装する必要があります。